-The five Sullivan Brothers were lost when the ship to which all five were assigned, USS Juneau (CL-52) was sunk on 13 November 1942 during the Battle of Guadalcanal.
-Many memorial efforts have honored the five brothers.
-Since their loss much confusion has resulted from the many myths surrounding both the Sullivan brothers and the Navy's policy regarding family members serving together at sea.
-To learn more, please review the links below.
+Since their loss, a lot of confusion has resulted from the many myths surrounding both the Sullivan brothers and the Navy's policy regarding family members serving together at sea.
+For more, please review the links below.

 The Sullivan Brothers

-USS Juneau (CL-52) and the Battle of Guadalcanal
+USS Juneau (CL-52) and the Naval Battle of Guadalcanal